benmai22/Alpaca-Automated-Stock-Trader/README.md

 # Alpaca-Automated-Stock-Trader
-A stock trading application that allows users to trade stocks using the Alpaca API.
+A stock trading application that allows users to buy and sell using the Alpaca API.